Céline Gélinas

 Current Research Projects

-Gélinas, C., Laporta, D., Amaral, A., Bernard, F., Bérubé, M., Burry, L., Charbonney, E., Choinière, M., Dubé, J. N., Houle, J., Lavoie-Tremblay, M., Milhomme, D., Morin, S., Perreault, M., Purden, M., Rochefort, C., Rose, L., Scales, D., Thiffault, N., Tousignant-Laflamme, Y., Williamson, D. Managing Pain In Collaboration in the ICU (MPIC-ICU): Impact on clinical practices and patient outcomes.
+Gélinas, C., Laporta, D., Amaral, A., Bernard, F., Bérubé, M., Burry, L., Charbonney, E., Choinière, M., Dubé, J. N., Gosselin, E., Houle, J., Lavoie-Tremblay, M., Milhomme, D., Morin, S., Perreault, M., Purden, M., Rochefort, C., Rose, L., Scales, D., Thiffault, N., Tousignant-Laflamme, Y., Williamson, D., decision makers, graduate students, patient partners, international experts and professional associations.
+Managing Pain In Collaboration in the ICU (MPIC-ICU): Impact on clinical practices and patient outcomes.
 Canadian Institutes of Health Research (CIHR) – Project Grant.
-(2020-2024)
+(2020-2027)

 Page last updated on